How are smartwatches and hybrids in Singapore countering the dominance of tech companies?

 The watch in its stainless-steel case looks gorgeous and might make people believe that you are wearing a luxury wristwatch and not a smartwatch.
 The watch has the heart sensor monitor located at the back, which is made of resin.
 The watch looks like a premium piece of a wristwatch and has a 1.2inch AMOLED panel with a Sapphire display that redefines luxury and justifies the price that suits a high-end Swiss watch.
 The appeal of the watch is sure to make the heart of a watch geek beat faster.

-Breitling Exospace B55 Yachting watch shop Singapore
+Breitling Exospace B55 Yachting Singapore

 The Breitling Exospace series might generate a strange feeling for those who are in search of real smartwatches because these timepieces are a bit different from the traditional smartwatches in that it needs a Bluetooth connection to the corresponding phone app to perform all functionalities.
 This is also a reason why some people call it souped-up quartz watches.
 The watch keeps users notified about the arrival of an email, text, or call, but it does not have the features to respond.
 It means that to complete the tasks by responding, you need a smartphone.